ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

 * string (ie. "1 s")
   interpreted as a UnitValue (time)

-"rng_seed" :
+"rng_seed":
 ^^^^^^^^^^^^

-integer to be used as a seed by the simulation engine's pseudo random number generators.
+integer to be used as a seed by the simulation engine's pseudo-random number generators.

 * number

 * null/None

-"units" :
+"units":
 ^^^^^^^^^

 alias "units_system", "units system", "u".